-During an addiction, alcohol creeps into every aspect of your life.
+During an addiction, the alcohol creeps into every aspect of your life.
 You can find yourself living for the next chance to have a drink.
 When alcohol is removed from your life, it leaves a void.

-This is especially true if you relied on alcohol to handle stress, anxiety, or other mental health issues.
+This is especially true if you rely on alcohol to handle stress, anxiety, or other mental health issues.
 When you remove this coping mechanism, you’re vulnerable to the same stressors as you were before in addition to intense cravings.
 This results in PAWS.

 Coping With PAWS

 For that reason, regular ongoing therapy is the best way to manage your sobriety.
 You’ll learn how to cope with stress, anxiety, depression, and being sober in a world that runs on alcohol.
-One-on-one coaching with a mentor who’s experienced it all first hand is the single best way to manage the residual mental symptoms of withdrawal.
+One-on-one coaching with a mentor who’s experienced it all firsthand is the single best way to manage the residual mental symptoms of withdrawal.